Control Flow

 close F or die "Can’t close $file: $!";

-This is appealing code because one’s eye can scan the "normal" flow of control down the left margin.
+This is quite satisfying!
+One’s eye can scan the "normal" flow of control down the left margin.

 Exercise: Write the above using (ugly) if-statements.